-Because Eisenmenger syndrome is a complicated condition and because there's often a lot to discuss, it's a good idea to be prepared for your appointment.
-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+Eisenmenger syndrome is a complicated condition.
+There's often a lot to discuss at a medical appointment.
+So it's a good idea to be prepared.
+Here's some information to help you get ready for your appointment and know what to expect from your health care provider.

 What you can do

 - Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask whether there's anything you need to do in advance, such as fill out forms or restrict your diet.
-For some imaging tests, for example, you may need to fast for a period of time beforehand.
+When you make the appointment, ask whether there's anything you need to do in advance, such as fill out forms or restrict your diet.
+For example, some imaging tests require you to avoid food or drink for a period of time beforehand.

-- Write down any symptoms you're experiencing, including any that may seem unrelated to Eisenmenger syndrome.
+- Write down any symptoms, including any that may seem unrelated to Eisenmenger syndrome.
 Try to recall when they began.
-Be specific, such as days, weeks, months, and try to avoid vague terms such as "some time ago."
+Be specific, such as days, weeks and months.
+Try to avoid vague terms such as "some time ago."

 - Write down key personal information, including a family history of heart defects, pulmonary hypertension, lung disease, heart disease, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
+Your time with your health care provider may be limited.
+Prepare a list of questions to help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
-For Eisenmenger syndrome, some basic questions to ask your doctor include:
+For Eisenmenger syndrome, some basic questions to ask your provider include:

 - I have other health conditions.
 How can I best manage them together?

-- Could you recommend a specialist who has experience treating Eisenmenger syndrome?
+- Can you recommend a specialist who has experience treating Eisenmenger syndrome?